Gisselfeld Monastery logo

 Gisselfeld Kloster is one of Denmark's most impressive manor houses, where historical charm meets magnificent nature.
 Explore the majestic monastery and explore the extensive castle grounds, which offer breathtaking landscapes and peaceful oases.
 Gisselfeld is a must-see for anyone looking for an experience out of the ordinary.

-Gisselfeld has been nominated for the Tourism Award of the Year 2024, which is awarded by Business Faxe.
+Gisselfeld was nominated for the Tourism Award of the Year 2024, which is awarded by Business Faxe.

 Gisselfeld Kloster